Our Three Step Process

 1) Confirm + frame the next step

-2) Collect the minimum viable qualification (3 questions max)
+2) Collect minimum viable qualification (3 questions max)

 If you ask 10 questions, they ghost.